kubernetes/contributor-site/content/en/blog/2023/sig-testing-spotlight.md

 slug: sig-testing-spotlight-2023
 date: 2023-11-24
 author: "Sandipan Panda"
+description: "Welcome to another edition of the SIG spotlight blog series, where we highlight the incredible work being done by various Special Interest Groups..."
 ---
 Welcome to another edition of the _SIG spotlight_ blog series, where we highlight the incredible work being done by various Special Interest Groups (SIGs) within the Kubernetes project.
 In this edition, we turn